 Current application processing times

 To help minimise delays, please ensure you submit your application as early as possible.
-Standard applications (more likely to be processed without delay) are those where the following are met:

 Find out who needs an endorsement to carry passengers and how to get one.

 If you carry passengers for hire or reward you need a passenger (P) endorsement.

 You also need a P endorsement if you drive a large passenger service vehicle, even if you're not being paid for it.

 Volunteers and some other people may be exempt from holding a P endorsement.
 See Volunteer drivers and exempt passenger services to check if that’s you.

 A small passenger service vehicle has 12 seats or less, including the driver.

 For example, taxi, shuttle, app-based service, private hire service.
 You also need a P endorsement if you drive for a dial-a-driver service and are driving the customer’s vehicle.